Industruino/libraries/README.md

 #### INTERRUPTS on the D21G topboard

 The interrupt pin of the expander on the 12/24V digital side is connected to D8 (=INT8) pin of the D21G topboard.
-This pin will trigger when a change on any of the 8 input or output channels occurs, and we can specify `CHANGE`, `RISING`, `FALLING`, `LOW`.
-Note this pin is inverted: a change from LOW to HIGH on the digital channel triggers `FALLING`; if you use pull-up resistors on your input channel, you want to trigger from HIGH to LOW so you have to use `RISING`.
+This pin will trigger when a change on any of the 8 input or output channels occurs, both edges (rising and falling).

 If more than 1 channel needs to be detected by the interrupt, a flag can be set inside the interrupt service routine, and then any pin change can be checked inside the main loop, as discussed in this forum post https://industruino.com/forum/help-1/question/multiple-channels-interrupts-on-32u4-topboard-205

-This code example (for D21G topboard) shows a counter on the LCD for each rising edge on CH1 (without debounce), and prints to the Serial Monitor when a membrane button is pressed.
+This code example (for D21G topboard) shows a counter on the LCD for each edge on CH1 (without debounce), and prints to the Serial Monitor when a membrane button is pressed.
 Please note it is not good practice to use Serial prints in ISRs - this is for demo only.
 ```
 #include <Indio.h>
 #include <Wire.h>